enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     the level and alpha is the value of this parameter (``MinimumMassForRefinementLevelExponent``).
 Therefore a negative value
     makes the refinement super-Lagrangian, while positive values are sub-Lagrangian.
-There are up to five values specified here, as per the above two parameters.
+There are up to 9 values specified here, as per the above two parameters.
 Default: 0.0 ``SlopeFlaggingFields[#]`` (external)
     If ``CellFlaggingMethod`` is 1, and you only want to refine on the